1 cup (2 sticks) + 1 tablespoon unsalted butter

 1 teaspoon baking soda

-Brown butter.
-Brown 1 stick plus 1 tablespoon of butter by heating over medium heat, whisking constantly, until golden brown.
+Brown 1 stick plus 1 tablespoon butter (more information on browning butter here).
 Once butter is browned, remove from heat and pour into a bowl to cool slightly.
-For more information on how to brown butter, see this post.

-Whisk.
-In a medium bowl, whisk together the flour, salt, cinnamon, and baking soda.
-Add all at once to the butter mixture and mix on low until just incorporated.
-Fold in the chocolate, white chocolate, and Sno-Caps with a wooden spoon or spatula.
+In a medium bowl, whisk together the flour, salt, and baking soda.
+Add all at once to the butter mixture and mix on low speed until just incorporated.
+Fold in the chocolate chips, macadamia nuts, and toffee pieces with a wooden spoon or spatula.

-Bake.
-Bake for 10-12 minutes, until cookies are just starting to turn golden brown around the edges.
-Remove from oven and let cool 5 minutes on baking sheet, then transfer to wire racks to cool completely.
+Preheat oven to 375°F. Scoop dough into balls using a small cookie scoop and place 2-inches apart on a lightly greased or Silpat-lined baking sheet.
+Bake for 10-12 minutes, or until just starting to turn golden brown around the edges.
+Remove from oven and sprinkle with sea salt.
+Allow to cool 5 minutes on baking sheet before transferring to wire racks to cool completely.

-Source: Adapted from the Joy the Baker cookbook.
+Source: Brown butter chocolate chip cookie recipe from the Joy the Baker cookbook.

 Printed From: Bakergirl.